-This help centre article was written for Koru Kids' Home Nursery service
+This help centre article was written for anyone thinking of applying to become a childminder in the Koru Kids' Home Nursery service

 You need to follow Ofsted guidance with regards the amount of space you need for children.